-1.21.1.7 Profit (loss) before and after tax, dividend, management fees and interest income from subsidiaries and related companies.
+1.20.1.7 Profit (loss) before and after tax, dividend, management fees and interest income from subsidiaries and related companies.

-Year en Year ended December 31, 2021
+Year ended December 31, 2022

 Unitronics Management Unitronics Inc. Unitronics GMBH

 NIS thousands

-Profit (loss) before tax 151 1,089 100
+Profit (loss) before tax 129 4,540 129

-Profit (loss) after tax 151 894 68
+Profit (loss) after tax 129 4,233 89

 Dividend - - -

 Management fees - - -

 Interest Income - - -

-Year en ded December 3 Year ended December 31, 2019
+Year er nded December 3 1, 2021 Year ended December 31, 2020

-Unitronics Management Unitronics Inc. Unitronics GMBH Unitronics Management Unitronics Inc.
+Unitronics Management Unitronics Inc. Unitronics GMBH Unitronics Management Unitronics Inc. Unitronics GMBH

 NIS thousands

-Profit (loss) before tax 24 445 4 107 (596)
+Profit (loss) before tax 151 1,089 100 24 445 4

-Profit (loss) after tax 24 325 4 107 (655)
+Profit (loss) after tax 151 894 68 24 445 4

 Dividend - - - - -

 Management fees - - - - -

 Interest Income - - - - -

-The Company is not entitled to any dividend, interest or management fees in respect of the reporting year, apart from the data brought in the above table.
+The Company is not entitled to any dividend, interest or management fees in respect of the reporting year, apart from the data presented in the above table.

-1.22 Discussion of risk factors
+1.21 Discussion of risk factors

-The following are risk factors affecting the Company (in the Products segment and in the Automated Solutions segment), and management's assessment as to the extent of their influence on its business:
+The following are risk factors affecting the Company, and management's assessment as to the extent of their influence on its business:

 Type of risk Nature of risk Estimated extent of influence on the Company Macro risks Exposure to market risks: The Company is exposed to fluctuations in interest rates, in exchange rates and in the consumer price index.
-For details see Note 26 to the 2021 consolidated financial statements- Chapter C of this Periodic Report.
+For details see also Note 26 to the 2022 consolidated financial statements- Chapter C of this Periodic Report.
 Medium Exposure to strikes in Israeli ports: Strikes in Israel's seaports and/or airports could delay the import of raw materials used by the Company and/or the export abroad of Company products, thereby disrupting the supply times to which the Company is committed, which is liable to cause the Company expenses and/or harm its reputation.
 Low Impact of the Corona virus: The Company is exposed to the influence of local and global macroeconomic effects and risks associated with the outbreak of the Corona virus, which may affect its ability to purchase raw materials and products, their prices, their conveyance and the ability thereof to regularly produce, sell and ship products.
 In addition, the Company is exposed to a decline in demand for its products, an impact on sales volume and the strength of its customers.
 Failure to eradicate the Corona virus and the continuation or exacerbation of measures taken by the authorities and the countries may adversely affect the Company's business activities, including, inter alia, the possible lack of human resources due to absenteeism, lengthening of project times, delays in projects performed by the Company caused by damage to third parties, a slowdown in customer activity, restrictions on travel abroad of employees and managers of the Company and instability in global markets.
-Medium Competition: The Company is exposed to competition from entities whose resources and reputation surpass those of the Company as set forth in section 1.9.13.
+Low Competition: The Company is exposed to competition from entities whose resources and reputation surpass those of the Company as set forth in section 1.9.13.
 High Standards: The Company is exposed to risks arising from the failure of its products or services to comply with certain standard requirements as set forth in sections 1.9.19 and 1.9.20 above.
 Medium Raw materials: In general, the Company is exposed to risks arising from temporary shortages in electronic components worldwide and limited allocations of components by component Medium